 However, some of the few residential parts of Bukoto we made our way to were pretty neat and blew us away.
 Buying a house there is expensive but rent is still pretty much affordable.
 The only downside is the horrible daily traffic to Kisaasi and Ntinda.

-Kira is our small extra we decided to throw in.
-It is quite far from the city center; it is part of Wakiso and depending what route you use, you can get there through Namugongo, Najjera or Gayaza.
+Kira is the small extra we decided to throw in.
+It is quite far from the city centre; it is part of Wakiso and depending on what route you use, you can get there through Namugongo, Najjera or Gayaza.

 It is still growing but has very many cool houses and mostly houses people formally in government.
-The First Lady’s family has a lot of real estate there and the most of the roads aren’t that bad.
+The First Lady’s family has a lot of real estates there and most of the roads aren’t that bad.
 There’s even a branch of Greenhill Academy and MACOS there.

 This list is based on several factors and yardsticks; we wish we could add every wealthy residential area within Kampala but these are the ones that made the cut.
-I don’t mean to crash your spirits though, but living in rich neighborhood won’t make you rich
+I don’t mean to crash your spirits though, but living in the rich neighbourhood won’t make you rich.